 As avid equestrians themselves, Fernwood’s directors have very carefully crafted a horseback riding program based first on safety and suitability, but also on fun.
-The horses in our camp riding program are owned by Fernwood and are trained year round by our experienced full-time equestrian staff.
+The horses in our camp riding program are owned by Fernwood and are trained year round.
 This is somewhat unique in the camp industry, and allows us to have a variety of horses and ponies chosen for their suitability to our camp lesson program that spans from beginner riders to advanced girls who take part in competitive riding programs year round.

 Our riding facility at camp consists of 2 barns with 15 stalls and 2 large riding arenas.
 It is conveniently located right on our campus, avoiding travel time to a separate riding facility.

 Lessons are based on a balanced seat approach.
 A balanced seat not only allows the rider to stay securely on the horse, but it allows the horse to move in a more happy balanced way.
 The balanced seat is characterized by sitting tall and straight in the saddle with your weight balanced directly over the stirrup.